Archived-OR/osprey_optics/README.md

 ### Technical notes
 #### Battery Consumption
-- When used periodically with mesh scene reconstruction and plane detection on and not moving, an iPad Pro lost less than 1% of battery life
+- When used periodically with mesh scene reconstruction and plane detection on and the device rarely moving, an iPad Pro lost less than 1% of battery life in 10 minutes